 A girl with a guitar, sharing songs & stories of hope and encouragement!

 Singing and Songwriting were the passions that drove Connie to excellence on her successful sophomore album, “I Wish You Well” when she was known to fans as Connie Blackwood.
-But shortly after the release, divine intervention left her without a singing voice, treading water in a flood of personal loss and in search of who she really was.
-Though her faith had always been strong, she questioned why she was even here, if not to sing?
+But shortly after the release, a nasty tumor had to be removed, leaving her without a singing voice.
+Quite a dilemma when that’s how you make your living, which coincided with several other deep personal losses.
+Though her faith had always been strong, she questioned why she was on earth, if not to sing?
 But the Lord is faithful and delivered Connie across the tumult to a resting place…safe in His arms!

 In the years that passed, she began the arduous process of finding her voice…now a bit deeper, a little raspier, surprisingly, “Sufficient,” unveiling words of hope and encouragement in melodies that are uplifting, hauntingly beautiful and hard for the soul to ignore.

 At 16, Connie was living in Butler, NJ and had her first gig at “Il Padrino’s” Pizza Parlor, (Translates – “The Father’s).
 Even then Jesus had a good hold on this dreamer.
 Life and all it’s many stresses were weighing heavy on her heart, and while her family sometimes attended church, she didn’t really know Jesus until He introduced Himself in the most amazing way.